cadenmbond/OpenGL-Audio-Visualizer/README.md

 ## Overview

-OpenGL Audio Visualizer, a real-time audio visualization tool built using C++, OpenGL, SFML and ImGui.
+OpenGL Audio Visualizer, a real-time audio visualizer tool built using C++, OpenGL, SFML and ImGui.
 It analyzes audio amplitude data and generates colorful visual squares that react dynamically to sound input.

 This project was designed as a way for me to get to learn more about C++ libraries and audio sampling.